danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

 ## Stage the Sectors data: *[Load-Sectors_STG.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-ETL-Process/Load-Sectors_STG.ipynb)*

-For this project, we'll simply use a Windows computer database.
 We will now import the packages we need and create a database connection by calling our custom function *create_connection*, that can be found in our *custom_python_functions.py* Python file in our *Custom_Python_Functions* folder.
 We can define the path to this folder using our Windows username and sys package.
-We use our local server name and our database name to connect and then create a session instance s1 we will use in our code.
+To connect to our Microsoft Azure database using this function, we will pass the server name, the database name along with the username and password.
+For this project, we have stored our username in the file *user_key.txt* that we encrypted using *Fernet* along with the key file *user_key.ky*.
+The password is stored in *pass_key.txt* along with the key file *pass_key.ky*.
+Both files are found in the *Custom_Python_Functions* folder.
+We use the *load_key* function to retrieve our keys and the *decrypt* function to decrypt and retrieve our username and password using the keys.
+Both these functions can be found in our  *custom_python_functions.py* Python file in our *Custom_Python_Functions* folder.
+Once the connection is established, we create a session instance s1 that we will use to interact with the database.
 We then declare our *Data_STG* table and call our clear_table function to clear the table.

         import datetime as dt
         import sqlalchemy as sa